wangkuiyi/canonicalize-go-python-grpc-dev-env/README.md

 python -m grpc_tools.protoc -I proto --python_out=client --grpc_python_out=client sqlflow.proto
 ```

-Please be aware that the Go toolchain requires that the generated Go source files be in the same directory as the `.proto` file, which is a separate directory than the server source code, whereas the Python convention is to put generated files with the client source code.
+Please be aware that the Go toolchain requires that the generated Go source files in the same directory as the `.proto` file, which is a separate directory than the server source code, whereas the Python convention is to put generated files with the client source code.

 To build the Go server: